The Bench An earlier photo of the operating ‘bench’

 Antennas

-As below, I have three main shack antennas, covering all of HF, plus 4/2/70.
+As shown below, I have three main shack antennas, covering all of HF, plus 4/2/70.
 In due course I hope to add 23cms to my list of available bands.

 • HF/6m - End Fed Long Wire with 9:1 UnUn